surniaulula/wpsso/readme.txt

 > **Looking to fix the Google Merchant "*Price Mismatched value*" error for WooCommerce product variations?**
 >
-> The WPSSO Core plugin fixes all Google Search, Google Rich Results, and Google Merchant errors for WooCommerce products.
+> The WPSSO Core plugin fixes the "*Price Mismatched value*" error and all other Google Search, Google Rich Results, and Google Merchant errors for WooCommerce products.

 <!-- /about -->